vhoyles/local_git/README.md

-# Set Up Local Repository First
+# Set Up A Local Repository First

 This is text in my README.